 Pursuant to the new legislation, which will enter into force on 10.03.2020, companies with a valid authorisation must submit the following information and documents, which are necessary for compliance with the objects of inspection of the license, are prerequisites for obtaining a cryptocurrency license in Estonia (Documents and data must be submitted as an application for amendment, provided that this requirement can be met by 01.07.2020 at the latest):

 - When applying for a licence, if only documents certifying proof of absence of criminal record and identification have been presented for only one country, that the related person has and the person has multiple nationalities, such certificate and document(s) must be presented for all countries of nationality.
 Companies related with only persons with only Estonian citizenship are not required to submit such documents.

-- If the applicant for a license or the holder of a license also wishes to prove the good reputation of its related persons, it may (optional) provide documentation to prove their good reputation.
+- If the applicant for a cryptocurrency license in Estonia or the holder of a license also wishes to prove the good reputation of its related persons, it may (optional) provide documentation to prove their good reputation.

 - If the documents issued abroad do not prove the absence of penalty to the requisite extent, they shall be accompanied by a certificate on oath taken by the person whose absence of penalty is to be proved.
 Certificates issued under oath in a foreign country must also be submitted as an electronic copy.
 Accounting for this document is at the discretion of the FIU, this certificate has no predetermined force and the FIU may disregard it (§ 70 (31) of the Money Laundering Act).